Yes, that is correct.

-The plethora of tools certainly help, with free subject line testers for email marketing, tactics, and strategies that will get you featured in social media influencers’ posts, and highly targeted ads that can get you viral.
+The plethora of tools certainly helps, with free subject line testers for email marketing, tactics, and strategies that will get you featured in social media influencers’ posts, and highly targeted ads that can get you viral.

 But the question remains: How can an SMB or an eCommerce store that is just starting out, reach stardom on SERPs and social media marketing?
 How can they implement and use said tactics-and more!

 It may seem hard, but it really is not.
 And this is one of the cases where the word is so so much more than the trouble one must go through (which really is limited to none at all).
 And here’s the reason why:

 I don’t think that you’d like to miss out on all of the revenue these numbers are practically promising.

 Therefore, perhaps you should read the handy suggestions I’ve prepared for you.
 I promise that, by the end, you’ll find that things are not too complicated after all!